mbildner/angular-talk-reactive-directives/talk.md

 We'll use a super basic Flux pattern implementation to make our application record our clicks and show them to us.

+First, let's make a directive to programatically wire data from our code into our view